rjferguson21/big-bang/charter/GitlabLabels.md

 The package label controls which addons are deployed as part of CI.
 If a label is present for an addon, the GitLab testing framework will enable this addon and ensure its tested as part

-`ci::test-infra`
+`test-ci::infra`
-: The CI label for a Merge Request causes the full e2e CI job to run, which includes provisioning Kubernetes clusters in AWS.
+: The test CI `infra` label for a Merge Request causes the full e2e CI job to run, which includes provisioning Kubernetes clusters in AWS.

+`test-ci::release`
+: The test CI `release` label for a Merge Request causes all release CI jobs to run, including bundling of airgap artifacts.

 `charter`
 : This Merge Request has a proposed change to the Charter